Pantonius/TagPag/doc/03-USAGE.md

 Additionally, the `ANNOTATOR` may use the *auto-advance* option to automatically jump to the next task, once the task has been labeled.

 The **annotation section** includes up to ten toggles for the first ten `LABELS` such that a quick annotation can be achieved.
-Alternatively all `LABELS` can be found in the dropdown menu below the toggles labeled *"Selected Tags"*.
+Alternatively all `LABELS` can be found in the dropdown menu below the toggles labeled *"Selected Labels"*.
 Moreover, it contains a text area for additional comments.

 The **shortcut overview** reveals several keyboard shortcuts for task navigation as well as label selection: